- Get Involved

 In Melbourne, on-water programs run during the school week, Mondays-Tuesdays, so you will need to be available to crew on one or both of those days.

-We ran Hobart outreach programs in February 2016 and 2017 and are likely to, again, in 2018.
-If so, programs run twice a day for two weeks, Monday-Friday, and you will need to be available all day for one or both of those weeks.
+We ran Hobart outreach programs in February 2016, 2017 & 2018 and are again, in 2019.
+Programs run twice a day for two weeks, Monday-Friday, and you will need to be available all day for one or both of those weeks.
 If you would like to volunteer in Hobart in February next year, pencil this in to your diary or email us and let us know--we will add you to the list of potential volunteers.

 We rarely run programs on weekends.